Franchising key facts

 The British Franchise Association’s list of accredited members demonstrates the scope of business types in franchising.

-The following statistics are from the NatWest/bfa Franchise Survey 2013:
+The following statistics, from the NatWest/bfa Franchise Survey 2013, show the current helath of UK franchising:

 Franchise industry statistics